CUAHSI/gallery/source/gallery/RShiny/Instructional/waterbalance/index.rst

         .. raw:: html

             The app presents the results of a water balance model, calculated based on the average monthly temperature and precipitation (NOAA NCEI; Arguez et al., 2012), soil water holding capacity (NRCS gNATSGO; Soil Survey Staff, 2020), and latitude of the site.
 There is more informaton about the model below, and a diagram of the conceptual model in the “Model Diagram” tab.

-        .. raw:: html